rogerdude/text-based-gardening-sim/README.md

 # text-based-gardening-sim
 Gardening simulator in python terminal.<br>

+User must keep the plants alive in this game.<br>

 Usage:<br>
 First user is prompted for the house file e.g. houses/house1.txt<br>
 Then user enters a valid move.<br>